-bundesliga.com has taken a look back over the England international's extraordinary 2019/20 highlights reel to see exactly where, when and how he acted as BVB's most lethal attacking outlet…
+In 104 Bundesliga appearances for Borussia Dortmund, Jadon Sancho averaged a goal or assist every 90 minutes. bundesliga.com takes a closer look back at the England international's extraordinary numbers to see exactly where, when and how he acted as BVB's most lethal attacking outlet…

 Service with a smile

 Supplementing his 38 Bundesliga goals, Sancho weighed in with 45 assists.
 He set up a league-high 14 in 2018/19, and went two better the following campaign, albeit losing his crown to Bayern’s Thomas Müller, who set a new single-season assists record with 21.
 The ex-Man City youth player reached double figures once more in 2020/21, bookending his four during the second half of 2017/18 with a further 11.

 Sancho's tendency to make a difference with his right foot is even more pronounced when looking at his assist stats.
 Only a handful of the 28 goals he set up over 2019/20 and 2020/21 came via his left boot.
 That being said, the danger came from all sides, through the middle, from open play and set-pieces.
 And while one might assume that Haaland was the chief beneficiary of Sancho's altruism, he actually assisted no fewer than 14 of his teammates across his final two Bundesliga campaigns.

 Watch: All of Sancho's Bundesliga goals and assists in 2019/20